 - Where do I go to get help using Gmail or Google Apps?

 Google provides support for Calvin students using Gmail and Google Apps.
 Please visit their Learning Center if you have any questions.

-- When I graduate or if I decide not to come back to Calvin, will I still have access to my Google documents?
+- When I graduate or if I decide not to come back to Calvin, will I still have access to my Google Drive and Documents?

 No. Once you graduate, you continue to have access to your Calvin accounts including Google until Oct.
 1 following your graduation.
 If you decide not to come back to Calvin, your Calvin accounts including Google are terminated after the end of your last semester.
-In either case, you should move your documents to another storage location.
+In either case, you should move everything off your Calvin Google Drive to another storage location.